Saif al-Islam Gaddafi: Speculations on whereabouts and political future

-On 10 June 2017, Saif al-Islam was released from prison in Zintan, according to a statement from Abu Bakr al-Siddiq Battalion.
+On 10 June 2017, Gaddafi was released from prison in Zintan, according to a statement from Abu Bakr al-Siddiq Battalion.
 The militia chose not to transfer him to the custody of the International Criminal Court, saying "We are not concerned with the international tribunal as the ICC did not ask us to hand him over".
 The UN-backed Libyan government based in Tripoli condemned his release while an ICC prosecutor was still trying to verify the release, and called on Libya and other states to arrest and surrender him, stating "Libya is obliged to immediately arrest and surrender Mr Gaddafi [...] regardless of any purported amnesty law."
-Saif's lawyer, Karim Khan, could neither confirm nor deny Saif's freedom, but claimed that he was in regular contact with Saif and had previously visited him in the autumn of 2016.
+Gaddafi's lawyer, Karim Khan, could neither confirm nor deny Gaddafi's freedom, but claimed that he was in regular contact with Gaddafi and had previously visited him in the autumn of 2016.

-On 22 June 2017, rumors circulated among Gaddafi loyalists that Saif al-Islam would make a TV appearance on Qadr Night, but Saif did not show and his whereabouts remained unknown.
+On 22 June 2017, rumors circulated among Gaddafi loyalists that Gaddafi would make a TV appearance on Qadr Night, but Gaddafi did not show and his whereabouts remained unknown.
 He was rumored to be in Ubari with the pro-Gaddafi Tuareg commander, Ali Kanna.
 In August 2017, Libyan Herald refuted claim that he was ever in Ubari and reported that he was instead in the Wershefana region west of Tripoli.
 However, Wershefana sources denied this and claimed that he was in Bani Walid.
-Bani Walid sources claimed that Saif had asked to go there, but was rejected as some elders feared it would divide the community and risk attack.
+Bani Walid sources claimed that Gaddafi had asked to go there, but was rejected as some elders feared it would divide the community and risk attack.

-In October 2017, Ghassan Salamé, the head of United Nations Support Mission in Libya, asserted that Saif al-Islam might be allowed to take part in the political reconstruction of Libya.
+In October 2017, Ghassan Salamé, the head of United Nations Support Mission in Libya, asserted that Gaddafi might be allowed to take part in the political reconstruction of Libya.

-In December 2017, Saif allegedly claimed to a US source that he was building an army and his forces had taken control of Sabratha.
+In December 2017, Gaddafi allegedly claimed to a US source that he was building an army and his forces had taken control of Sabratha.
 His claim was unverified and it was possible that he was taking credit for other armed groups' operations.
 He was allegedly aligned with the Warshefana tribal militia, but Warshefana had gotten into a turf war with his other ally the Zintan Brigades over road checkpoints and smuggling routes.